 Before those are revealed, I’d like to come clean: I’ve been battling clinical depression since 2001.

 If you’re new here, please join the Fuck Yah club so we don’t lose each other.
-I’ll send you a weekly e-mail full of cool shit and inspiring AF writing, as well as a secret library full of stuff I’ve made for you to enjoy.
-OKAY FINE YOU MADE ME TELL YOU: it’s books and Golden Girls GIFs.
+I’ll send you a weekly e-mail full of cool shit and inspiring AF writing which includes an obscene number of GIFs.

 Following a semester abroad, I returned home in love but unwanted, disillusioned and exhausted to boot.
 The following semester, I spent hours curled up under my desk curled into a ball.
 Sometimes crying, sometimes so wracked with pain that tears were beyond me.